twilson63/callback-canyon/README.md

 --

-> The goal of this exercise is not to do all of these in one sitting, but to practice a few every day, to get used to the following concepts:
+> The goal of this exercise is not to do all of these in one pass, but to practice a few every day, to get used to the following concepts:

-* Thinking small solutions
+* Thinking in small solutions
 * Testing your code
 * Documenting your code
 * Getting used to JavaScript syntax